Tintedfireglass/GG-QCsoftware/docs/engineering/scoring-engine.md

 ### Battery Category Detail (PramaanScoringEngine)

 > **Note:** `PramaanScoringEngine.ScoreBattery()` uses a different curve from `GradingService.ScoreBattery()`.
 These are independent implementations.

+If battery BMS data is tampered/unreadable → returns **0** immediately.

 Base score from health % (non-linear curve):